 In 2018, LCT collaborated with local retailers to introduce correct brushing methods through a show for children aged 2 to 5 using the KODOMO brand.
 LCT provided discount coupons for LCT products viable only at the cooperating retailers.
 This initiative is aimed at encouraging children to continue to brush their teeth correctly at home.

-In 2022, these activities were held at Banbanramung School on July 26 and a school in Laem Chabang on September 2, with 65 children and 10 dentists and dental assistants participating.
+In 2024, these activities were held in Thammanongkol, located in the Sriracha factory area on February 27 with 20 teachers from the Laem Chabang area participating in the event.
 LCT will expand this initiative to other areas to teach more people in Thailand about oral care.

 The Thai government has held an annual Health Fair since 2012 with the aim of increasing Thai citizens’ awareness of health issues.
 The 2018 Health Fair was held at the Ao Udom Community Center in Laem Chabang, Sriracha district.
 The fair’s events take place in local community centers, where medical facilities and health product retailers set up booths manned by volunteer physicians and nurses who provide checkups for participants and prescribe medicine.
-LCT ran a booth in this fair to introduce and practice “Kenkobi” mouth exercises with participants over 50 years old.
-LCT also gave participants products from its GoodAge and SALZ oral care brands for seniors.
-About 1,000 people participated in the Health Fair in 2018.
+LCT ran a booth in this fair, where visitors were informed about age-appropriate products and oral care methods, as well as being presented with products such as SYSTEMA and GoodAge, oral care brands marketed by LCT.

-On December 1, 2022, LCT gave an extra-curricular lecture to first- and second-year students of Bangkok Christian College on tooth brushing and hand washing.
-833 students participated in this event.
+On November 27, 2024, LCT gave an extra-curricular lecture to second-year students of Bangkok Christian College on tooth brushing and handwashing.
+500 students participated in this event.

-In 2022, a total of 157 fourth grade students from both Bangkok’s Wat Dok Mai School on September 15 and Thai Kasikorn Songkrow School on September 27 were taught not only how to brush their teeth and wash their hands, butalso how to wash and care for their clothes.
+On May 30, 2024, fourth and fifth grade students from Bangkok’s Wat Dok Mai School and Sriracha’s Thai Kasikorn Songkrow School on November 11 were taught not only how to brush their teeth and wash their hands, but also how to wash and care for their clothes.

 The children were very interested in the program and they have been practicing what they learned at home.